Creation of plate 24

 Now each image can be simply modified: The brightness of one image, as against the other,

 can be controlled.
-By masking and shading just parts, of each image, can be
+By masking and shading just parts, of each image,

 images could be distorted, reflected, or be changed in to a pattern by the use of a